Kong/docs.konghq.com/app/plugins/file-log.md

 ---                           | ---
 `name`                        | The name of the plugin to use, in this case: `file-log` `consumer_id`<br>*optional*   | The CONSUMER ID that this plugin configuration will target.
 This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
-`value.path`                  | The file path of the output log file.
+`config.path`                  | The file path of the output log file.
 The plugin will create the file if it doesn't exist yet.
 Make sure Kong has write permissions to this file.

 [api-object]: /docs/{{site.data.kong_latest.release}}/admin-api/#api-object
 [configuration]: /docs/{{site.data.kong_latest.release}}/configuration